Japanese Loanwords 🤩 41 You Should Learn Straight Away

 Originally, corn dogs were made with corn flour, but Japanese ones are usually made with regular white flour.

-Because something which does not contain corn cannot be called a “corn dog”, Japanese call it an “American dog” as it is not a hot dog, but still from the United States.
+Because something which does not contain corn cannot be called a “corn dog”, the Japanese call it an “American dog” as it is not a hot dog, but still from the United States.

 INTERESTINGLY – based on this Japanese loanword you’d guess the word for Dog in Japanese was ドッグ [doggu] but you’d actually be wrong!